stefanfaur/AtomC-compiler/README.md

 - **Lexical Analyzer:** Tokenizes the input source code into a series of tokens.
 - **Syntactical Analyzer:** Parses tokens to ensure they follow the AtomC language syntax.
 Absence of output signifies the source file is free of syntactical errors.
+- **Domain Analyzer:** Checks for domain errors in the source code, such as undeclared variables/functions, or redeclaration of variables.

 ## Example
 <img width="501" alt="Screenshot 2024-03-31 at 14 47 15" src="https://github.com/stefanfaur/AtomC-compiler/assets/45326397/f620626e-5a0a-4ccc-9e64-b944cbd7f575">